-Your dog will bark, lick your face, and open his mouth in a canine smile to show you his teeth, but healthy cat teeth are a little harder to see.
-When your cat yawns or lets you touch her face, look at her gums.
+Your dog will bark, lick your face, and open their mouth in a canine smile to show you their teeth, but healthy cat teeth are a little harder to see.
+When your cat yawns or lets you touch their face, look at their gums.
 Healthy gums are bright pink, according to Vetwest Animal Hospitals.
-If your cat's gums are white, bright red, or even tinged with yellow, she may have an infection or a serious condition such as liver disease.
-Keep an eye out for subtle changes in her behavior and appearance, and take her to the veterinarian if something looks different.
+If your cat's gums are white, bright red, or even tinged with yellow, they may have an infection or a serious condition such as liver disease.
+Keep an eye out for subtle changes in behavior and appearance, and take them to the veterinarian if something looks different.

 Why You Should Brush Your Cat's Teeth

 Regular brushing is the most effective at-home cat oral care treatment to keep your pet's mouth as healthy as can be.
-You may not be looking forward to chasing a sprinting furball around the house so you can stick your hand in her mouth, but with gradual training, even the wiliest cat can learn to have her teeth brushed.
+You may not be looking forward to chasing a sprinting furball around the house so you can stick your hand in their mouth, but with gradual training, even the wiliest cat can learn to have their teeth brushed.

 Not sure how to get started?
 The American Veterinary Dental College advises pet parents new to cat oral care to start slowly.
-First, let your cat get used to having her mouth touched.
-Take a moment every day to gently rub her face, and lift up her lips to look in her mouth.
-Once she's comfortable with that, you can put a small amount of toothpaste on your finger and let her lick it off.
-Feline toothpaste comes in flavors like chicken and seafood, so she may even view it as a treat.
-Next, try gently rubbing your finger over her teeth.
-Once she gets used to the feeling, try an actual feline toothbrush.
-Don't forget: You should never brush your cat's teeth with a human toothbrush or human toothpaste, which contains ingredients that can irritate her stomach and make her very sick.
+First, let your cat get used to having their mouth touched.
+Take a moment every day to gently rub their face, and lift up their lips to look in the mouth.
+Once they are comfortable with that, you can put a small amount of toothpaste on your finger and let themlick it off.
+Feline toothpaste comes in flavors like chicken and seafood, so they may even view it as a treat.
+Next, try gently rubbing your finger over their teeth.
+Once they get used to the feeling, try an actual feline toothbrush.
+Don't forget: You should never brush your cat's teeth with a human toothbrush or human toothpaste, which contains ingredients that can irritate their stomach and make them very sick.

-The earlier you can introduce your kitten to the concept of brushing her teeth, the better, so start as soon as possible.
+The earlier you can introduce your kitten to the concept of brushing their teeth, the better, so start as soon as possible.
 It can be more difficult to get older kitty companions to embrace oral care.
 Some cats also just aren't up for regular brushing.
-If that's the case with your pet, you can try an oral rinse, drinking water additives, pet dental chews, or specially formulated pet food like Hill's® Science Diet® Adult Oral Care Cat Food, which will freshen your pet's breath and help to reduce plaque and tartar.
+If that's the case with your pet, you can try an oral rinse, drinking water additives, dental chews, or specially formulated products like Hill's Science Diet Oral Care cat foods, which will freshen your cat's breath and help to reduce plaque and tartar.

 Just like you go to the dentist for oral care you can't get at home, your cat should go to the vet for a comprehensive cleaning.
 Usually performed under anesthesia, a professional cleaning will remove plaque and tartar in areas that you can't reach with a toothbrush, such as under the gum line.
-Most vets suggest scheduling comprehensive dental exams every one to two years, advises Petcha, especially as your pet gets older.
-Depending on the dental issues your cat is facing, she may require more frequent cleanings.
-According to Lamar Veterinary Clinic, besides cleaning under your little hunter's gums, your vet will scale and polish the visible parts of your cat's teeth to scrape off hard plaque and tartar buildup.
+Most vets suggest scheduling comprehensive dental exams every one to two years, especially as your pet gets older.
+Depending on the dental issues your cat is facing, they may require more frequent cleanings.

 Broken teeth are a common problem for cats, so your vet may also take dental X-rays to identify any issues beneath the gum line.
 Other common problems that could be identified through X-rays are periodontal disease, abscesses or infections.
 Although it may be worrying to place your pet under anesthesia for this procedure, it is necessary for the vet to properly check her teeth and assess her overall oral health.